NiryoRobotics/pyniryo/docs/source/api_doc/api.rst

 This file presents the different :ref:`Command Functions`, :ref:`Enums` & :ref:`Python Objects <Python Object classes>` available with the API

-* :ref:`Command Functions` are used to deal directly the robot.
+* :ref:`Command Functions` are used to deal directly with the robot.
   It could be :meth:`~.api.tcp_client.NiryoRobot.move_joints`, :meth:`~.api.tcp_client.NiryoRobot.get_hardware_status`
   :meth:`~.api.tcp_client.NiryoRobot.vision_pick`, or also